 Deed of Illumination

-The Sage must draw a single Illuminated Letter with at least 4 different colors (colored pencils, inks, markers, etc) on a piece of a paper no smaller than 1”x2”.
-Sages will reset an additional Intent for each additional 5 minutes spent on the same Illumination.
+The Sage must draw or continue a previous work of a single Illuminated Letter with at least 4 different colors (colored pencils, inks, markers, etc) on a piece of a paper no smaller than 1”x2”.
+Sages will reset two additional Intent for each additional 5 minutes spent on the same Illumination.

 Deed of Observation

 The Sage must quietly observe another person performing some sort of in play ritual or daily racial requirement of another person and record the details of that in a personal journal.